nickc1/tusk/README.md

 tusk myscript.py --slack
 ```

-Similary to run a python notebook:
+We also build on the excellent [papermill](https://papermill.readthedocs.io/en/latest/) library, so similary to run a python notebook:

 ```bash
 tusk my-notebook.ipynb --slack